juliano/juliano.github.io/_posts/2019-11-02-the-journey-of-an-open-source-developer.md

 - Designing a tool that will be used by others
 - Some interesting [dark magic](https://github.com/vidageek/mirror/blob/master/src/main/java/net/vidageek/mirror/provider/java/ObjenesisConstructorBypassingReflectionProvider.java)

-> I loved the idea of contributing to the greather good, while challenging myself and working with brilliant engineers, way smarter than me.
+> I loved the idea of contributing to the greater good, while challenging myself and working with brilliant engineers, way smarter than me.

 ![](/assets/images/scala-logo.png){: .align-right}I started taking part community initiatives, like running coding dojos.
 Doing that I met more great devs and we started a small group.
 At some point, that group dceided to learn Scala.
 We where studying, coding together and eventually started [Scaladores](https://www.meetup.com/scaladores/), the Scala user group of São Paulo.